 Unfortunately, all of these deteriorate as we get older.
 The good news is that you can slow the deterioration significantly and improve your balance no matter what your age is!

 The way we maintain balance is a surprisingly complicated system.
 It’s a combination of sensory information, skill, mobility, and strength.

 Our central nervous system has several points of information it uses to gauge our position in space.
 That information is used to determine how to move our body to maintain balance.

 How well this system works depends on practice and strength.
 Like you know, toddlers have to develop the skill of balance and enough strength to be able to stand and walk.
 Both of these have to be maintained and both can be lost.

 In our day to day life, we don’t really think about maintaining the skill of balance unless we are professional athletes or circus performers.

 The average Joe goes through life simply doing daily chores and moving to places on their feet.
 This is all it takes as a young adult to keep your balance sufficient (but not optimal).

 The way we develop the skill of balance is by exercising as kids and young adults.
 When we learn a new balance skill the movement patterns are ingrained in our muscle memory, which will last for a lifetime to some extent.

-Riding a bicycle or skating are good example of this.
-If you learned the skill as a child, you ran relearn or perform it as an adult even if you haven’t done the activity in decades.
-Sometimes it takes a bit of practice because your body weight and relative strength will be very different, but usually it’s a breeze, or as the saying goes, like riding a bike.
+Sometimes it takes a bit of practice because your body weight and relative strength will be very different, but usually, it’s a breeze, or as the saying goes, like riding a bike.